J95Ortiz/Real-Madrid-Quiz/README.md

 _Quiz.html:_
 ![quiz.html Validator Result](assets/readme_images/quiz.HTML_validator_check.png)

-The [W3C CSS Validation Service](https://jigsaw.w3.org/css-validator/) was used to check the CSS code and it also passed.
+The [W3C CSS Validation Service](https://jigsaw.w3.org/css-validator/) was used to check the [style.css](style.css) file and it also passed.

 _Style.css:_
 ![style.css Validator Result](assets/readme_images/style.CSS_validator_check.png)

-The [JSHint Javascript Code Quality Tool](https://jshint.com/) was used to check the Javascript files and they passed.
+The [JSHint Javascript Code Quality Tool](https://jshint.com/) was used to check the Javascript [script.js](script.js) file and it passed.

 _Script.js:_
 ![script.js Validator Result](assets/readme_images/script.JS_validator_check.png)

 # TROUBLESHOOTING

 My first issue came about when trying to create a formula which would pick 10 random numbers between 1 & 50, and using them to create an array to be used in the quiz.
-My main problem here was that I was unable to stop the computer from picking the same value more than once on some occasions.
+My main problem here was that I was unable to stop the computer from occasionally picking the same value more than once.

-I looked into this and changed the formula a few times but still have been unable to make it work.
-The closest I managed to get to was using _indexOf()_, however if I used this method, the number of questions displayed went down by one each time the page was reloaded.
+Despite looking into this for hours and changing the formula multiple times I'm still unable to make it work without there being a chance of the same question coming up twice.
+The closest I managed to get to was using _indexOf()_, however when I used this method the number of questions displayed went down by one each time the page was reloaded.

-It's something that's really bugged me and I'll keep looking into it as I'm sure there shoud be a way of iterating through the array created in _setupQuiz()_, replace any duplicate values with another and then repeat the process until all the values are still random but different each time.
+For now, adding the message in the instructions page saying that the same question might come up more than once has resolved the issue from a User's perspective, however it is something that has really bugged me and I will keep looking into it as I'm sure there shoud be a way of iterating through the array created in _setupQuiz()_, replace any duplicate values with another value, and then repeat the process until all the values in the array are still random but different each time.

-Another bug I encountered but was able to resolve on this occasion was getting the page to reload the quiz with different questions to the ones a User has just answered when they pressed "Play Again".
-I was able to resolve this by amending the _gameScore()_ function and rather than calling the _setupQuiz()_ function, I asked the computer to reload the page.
+Another bug I encountered but was able to resolve, was getting the page to reload the quiz with different questions to the ones a User would have answered when they pressed "Play Again".
+I was able to resolve this by amending the _gameScore()_ function, and rather than calling the _setupQuiz()_ function, I asked the computer to reload the page.

 # DEPLOYMENT